-Some research says the core of the succession process is the willingness of the successor to take over the family business (Miller et al., 2003; Blumentritt et al., 2013; Kets, 1988).
-Evidence of researchers (Stavrou, 1999, p.
-51; Bjuggren & Sund, 2000, p.
-4; H. Neubauer,

-2003, p.
-276) have provided line of reasoning that the successor's willingness to assume control the family business is crucial in the successful transition of the business.
+Some research says the core of the succession process is the willingness of the successor to take over the family business (Miller, et al. 2003; Blumentritt, et al. 2013; Kets de Vries, 1988).
+Evidence of researchers (e.g. Bjuggren & Sund, 2000) have provided line of reasoning that the successor's willingness to assume control the family business is crucial in the successful transition of the business.
 The argument is trying to underline if the designated successor is reluctant to take over the family business the succession is less likely to be completed.
-Studied of 118 family firm leaders, Sharma et al. (2003) exposed that the presence of a successor willingness to take over the leadership of a firm was the spark that controls the succession planning process.
+Studied of 118 family firm leaders, Sharma, et al. (2003) exposed that the presence of a successor willingness to take over the leadership of a firm was the spark that controls the succession planning process.
 Fiegener et al. (1996) address that understanding the extent of interest of next-generation family members in their family firms are the best mode for getting these individuals involved the concept of the firm must continue.
 All these researchers suggest there is a need to seduce the next-generation family leader in succession process, as their careers and lives is involving in this decision.
-Dumas et al. (1995, p.
-114) assume that favorable financial opportunities offered by parents serve as a source of motivation, however, Sharma (1997, p.
-234) argue that there is no evidence shows the relationship between rewards and the propensity of the successor to take over the business.
-As can be understand, the founders and the successors appear different definition of the willingness of the succession.
-Different form previous research, we are interested to have better understanding from the two sides (founder and successor) opinions about the succession willingness and how they could influence the succession process.
+Dumas et al. (1995) assume that favorable financial opportunities offered by parents serve as a source of motivation, however, Sharma, (1997) argue that there is no evidence shows the relationship between rewards and the propensity of the successor to take over the business.
+As can be understood, the founders and the successors appear different definition of the willingness of the succession.
+This study is different from previous research; we are interested to have better understanding from the two sides (founder and successor) opinions about the succession willingness and how they could influence the succession process.

-2.5 Family business succession are highly complex
+2.5 Family business succession

 To summary, family business succession is highly complex procedures as previous literature reveals.
-According to De Massis et al. (2008) family business succession is a complex and often lengthy process that comprises "the actions, events and developments that affect the transfer of managerial control" among all family members and non-family managers.
-It represents a unique context, whereby familial ties (Zellweger et al., 2010), family goals and values (Kotlar & De Massis, 2013), differing family business governance approaches (Neubaum et al., 2017), family dynamics influencing the business succession (Helin & Jabri, 2016; Hytti et al., 2017; Lam, 2011) and non-rational decision making (Davis & Tagiuri, 1989) intersect.
+According to De Massis, et al. (2008) family business succession is a complex and often lengthy process that comprises "the actions, events and developments that affect the transfer of managerial control" among all family members and non-family managers.
+It represents a unique context, whereby familial ties (Zellweger, et al. 2010), family goals and values (Kotlar & De Massis, 2013), differing family business governance approaches (Neubaum et al., 2017), family dynamics influencing the business succession (Hytti et al., 2017; Lam, 2011) and non-rational decision making intersect (Davis & Tagiuri, 1989).
 The overlapping of the business with the family units and the absence of clearly delineated roles for inheritor may perpetuate succession problems in the company.
 Our study aims to make three major contributions to the literature.
-First, we contribute to the SME family firm succession literature by exploring the from both perspectives of incumbent and their inheritor's view toward family business succession plan.
+First, we contribute to the SME family firm succession literature by exploring the key factors from both perspectives of incumbent and their inheritor's view toward family business succession plan.
 Second, there are limited empirical work have been done even though much has been written about willingness versus ability dilemmas in family firms.
 We contribute to this qualitative research by provide in deep interviews with four pairs SME family business founders and their inheritor to providing some guidance for future work in this area.
-Finally, this research is assembled on previous research of (Richards et al., 2019; Glaser et al., 2016; Zilber, 2016; Pache & Santos, 2013) and have a practical implication for family business succession research.
+Finally, this research is assembled on previous research of (Richards, et al. 2019; Glaser et al., 2016; Zilber, 2016; Pache & Santos, 2013) and have a practical implication for family business succession research.